carolomar/carolomar/README.md

 ### Hi there 👋
-My Name is Carol Watson-Omar.
-I am transitioning from IT Support to a field in Software Development.
+My Name is Cazie Omar.
+I enjoy life, and let my passions lead the way

 I am editing in Kraken
 editing on Kraken with my directions